Governance guide for complex enterprises

 Consider region selection so you can ensure that networking, monitoring, and auditing are in place for failover/failback and confirmation that needed SKUs are available in the preferred regions.

-These patterns provide room for growth without unnecessarily complicating your hierarchy.
+The Azure landing zone conceptual architecture patterns provide room for growth without unnecessarily complicating your hierarchy.

 In the event of changes to your business requirements, Azure management groups allow you to easily reorganize your management hierarchy and subscription group assignments.
 However, keep in mind that policy and role assignments applied to a management group are inherited by all subscriptions underneath that group in the hierarchy.
 If you plan to reassign subscriptions between management groups, make sure that you are aware of any policy and role assignment changes that may result.
 See the Azure management groups documentation for more information.